SonyaCore/HysteriaGen/README.md

 ### Transport protocols

-there are several protcols you can choice from
+There are several protcols you can choice from

 1. UDP
 2. Wechat-Video